 - syphilis, gonorrhea

-Also known as chlamydial infection, chlamydia is an STI caused by Chlamydia trachomatis (C. trachomatis), a bacterium that infects humans exclusively.
-Chlamydia is the most common infectious cause of genital and eye diseases globally - it is also the leading bacterial STI.
+Chlamydia is an STD caused by Chlamydia trachomatis (C. trachomatis).
+This bacterium only infects humans.
+Chlamydia is the most common infectious cause of genital and eye diseases globally.
+It is also the most common bacterial STD.

-According to the CDC (Centers for Disease Control and Prevention), in 2015, nearly 3 percent of girls aged 15-19 had chlamydia.
+According to the Centers for Disease Control and Prevention (CDC), in 2015, nearly 3 percent of girls aged 15 to 19 years had chlamydia.

-Women with chlamydia do not usually have signs or symptoms.
-If there are any, they are usually non-specific and may include:
+Women with chlamydia do not usually show symptoms.
+Any symptoms are usually non-specific and may include:

 - a change in vaginal discharge